 Funded by: Horizon Europe Guarantee

-The project focuses on how automation, machine learning/AI can change cybersecurity services and enhance security measures.
+The project focuses on using automation, machine learning, and AI to enhance cybersecurity services and predict threats in real-time.